-First time purchasing beef straight from the farm?
+First time purchasing quarters, halves or a whole beef straight from the farm?
 We want this to be as stress free as possible for you!
 Here are some common questions and answers to help get you started.
 Feel free to contact us with any others!

 Q: How much does Britt Farms charge for their meat?

 A: Right now we are taking orders for our healthy and affordable Angus beef!
 Please fill out the form at the bottom of the page if you are interested!
 Our prices are always based on the current cash market with a small premium which benefits you as the consumer.
 Our calves average 700 lbs carcass weight.
-The processing fee is separate and added on since we only sell you the live weight (see the next question for details on processing).
+The processing fee is separate (see the next question for details on processing).
 Even with processing you will be paying the same for steak as you would hamburger.
 That’s another huge benefit of purchasing straight from the farm!
-Compare our prices with the local grocery store and our customers enjoy saving money while at the same time receiving better quality beef and knowing exactly where it came from.

 Q: How much are the processing fees?

-Q: If I purchase a calf straight from the farm, how much meat should I expect to take home after processing?
+Q: If I purchase the whole animal straight from the farm, how much meat should I expect to take home after processing?

 A: If we sell you a 1200 lb steer (higher end of average weight for most of our beef) according to the experts you can plan an average hot carcass weight of 750 lbs (tongue, liver, kidney, etc. removed) and an average of 562 lbs take home weight.
 Again, these are averages just to give you an idea of cost and freezer space to plan for.
 Of course if you are fabricating the carcass into a combination of boneless and bone-in cuts the number would be higher.
 You do have the option with our recommended processor of purchasing the liver, kidney, tongues, etc. as well.
 Have we completely confused you?
 Here’s a table that may break it down even better for you: Amount of Freezer Beef Expected from a Carcass?